 Cost of education in Angola

 If you have children, the cost of living in Angola rises significantly.
-As the standard of local public and private schools is largely considered inadequate, outrageously-priced international schools are the only remaining option.
-Annual tuition fees often don’t include essentials such as textbooks, uniforms, and extracurricular activities, so you must also budget for these.
+As the standard of local public and private schools is largely considered inadequate, expensive international schools are the only remaining option.
+Annual tuition fees often don’t include essentials such as textbooks, uniforms, and extracurricular activities, so you’ll need to include these in your budget as well.

 Cost of healthcare in Angola

-Healthcare in Angola is an area where costs can escalate quickly.
-While there is a public healthcare system, it is frequently under-resourced and understaffed, leading many expats to seek private healthcare.
+Healthcare in Angola is another area where costs can escalate quickly.
+While there is a public healthcare system, it is frequently under-resourced and understaffed, leading many expats to seek private healthcare instead.
 That said, private medical facilities typically charge steep fees for their services.

-Besides these direct costs, comprehensive health insurance is a must for expats, which can also add significantly to your monthly budget.
+Besides these direct costs, comprehensive health insurance is a must, which can also add significantly to your monthly budget.
 Consequently, we recommend securing a health allowance or health insurance coverage from your employer as part of your relocation package.

 Cost of living in Angola chart

-Prices may vary depending on the product and service provider.
-The list below shows average prices for Luanda in August 2024.
+Prices are in Angolan kwanzas (AOA) and may vary depending on the product and service provider.
+The list below shows average prices for Luanda in August 2025.

 Accommodation (monthly rent)